Skip to content

 Multi-Processor Setups

-For large installations, add multiple processor canvases.
-Each canvas operates independently with its own:
+For large installations, add multiple processors.
+Each processor operates independently with its own:

 • Processor selection